-- Many pointed out that the current display of WHOIS information is confusing as upon autorenewal by the registry, the expiration date displayed will be one year from the actual expiration date, while the registrant actually has not paid for the renewal (yet).
-[Further details to be provided on difference between registrar WHOIS display and Internic display, and exact terms used in WHOIS display].
+- Many pointed out that the current display of WHOIS information is confusing as upon autorenewal by the registry, as the expiration date displayed will be one year from the actual expiration date while the registrant actually has not yet paid for the renewal.
 Upon viewing this information, the registrant might think that the domain name registration has been renewed.
 Some also noted that the format in which dates are displayed (MM/DD/YYYY) can be confusing for non-US registrants where other formats might be used (e.g. DD/MM/YYYY).
-It was also pointed out in the public comment period that WHOIS records do not indicate whether a registrant has requested a deletion of a domain name, which might mean that a complainant in a UDRP proceeding would not be able to exercise its rights under paragraph 3.7.5.7 of the EDDP. - Many pointed out that first and foremost it is the responsibility of a registrant to renew their domain name registration prior to expiration and ensure that their contact information is up to date with the registrar so that notices and reminders are being received.
+It was also pointed out in the public comment period that WHOIS records do not indicate whether a registrant has requested a deletion of a domain name, which might mean that a complainant in a UDRP proceeding would not be able to exercise its rights under paragraph 3.7.5.7 of the EDDP. - There was unanimous support within the Working Group that the lack of a clear indication in WHOIS that the registrant has not yet renewed, even the expiration date has been advanced by one year by the Registry's Auto-renew Grace Period to the Registrar is major point of confusion.
+However the Working Group felt that it was beyond its capabilities to address exactly how this should be fixed. - Many pointed out that first and foremost it is the responsibility of a registrant to renew their domain name registration prior to expiration and ensure that their contact information is up to date with the registrar so that notices and reminders are being received.
 It was pointed out that most registrars make every effort to ensure that reminders and notifications are sent out in due time to allow for timely renewal. - The WG discussed the current provision in the EDDP, which only mentions 'a second notice or reminder' and debated whether further details should be provided on when and how those notices are sent to registrants.
-It was pointed out that in practice most registrars send more than two notices, which some providing exact details to registrants on when notices are being sent prior to and after expiration. - The WG also discussed whether the registry should be required to send a notice to the registrant prior to expiration, but it was pointed out that in order to do so it would need access to registrant contact information, which is not available in so-called 'thin5' registries. - The WG reviewed data from the Nominet Domain Name Industry Report 2009, which found that of those people renewing their .uk domain name registration, 60% renew due to a reminder from their registrar, 25% believe their domain names renew automatically and
+It was pointed out that in practice many registrars send well in excess of two notices, with some providing exact details to registrants on when notices are being sent prior to and after expiration. - The WG also discussed whether the registry should be required to send a notice to the registrant prior to expiration, but it was pointed out that in order to do so it would need access to registrant contact information, which is not available in so-called 'thin, registries.